 Please note that according to Dr. Paavo Airola's "Juice Fasting" -book, it is safe to fast for 10 days without the supervision of a health professional.
 I already have one week's experience of fasting at home from before so I now proceed to fasting at work, as I know roughly what to expect.
-[Update: I started this fasting experiment off as a 10-14-day fast but ended up extending it to 21 days.]
+[I started this fasting experiment off as a 10-14-day fast but ended up extending it to 21 days.]

-There is a difference between a juice fast and a juice feast and what I am doing is actually a juice feast, because I don't limit the amount of juices I take and so can get all the calories I need in a day.
+There is a difference between a juice fast and a juice feast and what I am doing is actually a juice feast, because I don't limit the amount of juices I take and so can get all the calories I need each day.
 A fast, strictly speaking, always limits calories and puts the body in ketosis, where instead of external foods, the body starts digesting its own waste matter and old cells.
 I use the terms 'feasting' and 'fasting' intermittently in this text, however, because many people may not know the term 'feasting' and may be looking for information on juice fasting and find this blog entry useful instead.
 Some people call juice feasting 'a liquid diet' instead and from my point of view it could also be called a type of fast, because the digestion system gets to rest and the body's energies are directed towards healing.

 [See the chapter after next for the diary notes day-to-day during the fast..]

-This was a succesful juice fasting on a budget experiment!
-I bought on average 4 litres (/quarts) of fruit juices per day, and in addition I made on average 1 liter (/quart) of live vegetable and fruit juice at home per day.
+This was a successful juice fasting on a budget experiment!
+I bought on average 4 litres (/quarts) of fruit juices per day, and in addition I made on average 1 litre (/quart) of live vegetable and fruit juice at home per day.
 The fruit juices I bought ranged from £1.20 to £2.40 (except plum juice which was £4 and young coconut juice which was £5.25!) and the vegetable juice I would estimate to have costed about £1.60, realistically.
 So for juice feasting, when you don't restrict your calorie intake, I think that the cheapest you can go is £8.80 ($14.90, €10.74) per day, unless you have your own garden and fruit trees!

 (If you want to have a more extremely cleansing juice fast and also save more money, you can always restrict your juice intake.
 It is more extreme on the body as well, however, so study this method first carefully, so as not to harm your body.
 It is quite safe when done correctly.
 Paavo Airola's and Queen Afua's books both promote this kind of proper juice fast and I have provided quotations and more information on these in the book summaries section of this website.)

-This was also a succesful 'fasting at work' -experiment and I managed to cycle 2x 45min (to work and back) every weekday, while doing 21 days of juice fasting.
+This was also a successful 'fasting at work' -experiment and I managed to cycle 2x 45min (to work and back) every weekday, while doing 21 days of juice fasting.
 Additional benefits experienced were as follows: